 Exercises for a humeral fracture

-The following exercises are commonly prescribed to patients with a humeral fracture.
+The following exercises are commonly prescribed to patients with a humeral fracture following confirmation that pain free mobilisation can commence as guided by the orthopaedic specialist, doctor or physiotherapist.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Some of the most commonly recommended products by physiotherapists to hasten healing and speed recovery in patients with a humeral fracture include:

 - Shoulder Supports

 - TENS Machines (for pain relief)